DerrickLamers/grblwiki/Compiling-Grbl.md

 ## For Ubuntu:
 _Last updated: 2021-05-08 by ooxi, based upon the work of EliteEng._

-The following has been tested on Ubuntu 20.04 and an Arduino Mega.
+The following has been tested on Ubuntu 20.04 and an Arduino Uno.
 It will compile grbl from source code and flash it to your Arduino.
 It should in theory work with other flavours of Debian too.

 On a brand new Ubuntu box, the install process goes like this: